-1.5.3.
+1.5.8.
 Termination

-The franchise agreement can be terminated pursuant to the general rules applicable to contracts in Portugal.
+✓ The franchise agreement can be terminated pursuant to the general rules applicable to contracts in Portugal.
 Recourse to legal provisions on termination of agency agreements (referred to above) is admissible.
-However, that depends chiefly on the specific terms of the franchise agreement.
+However, that depends chiefly on the specific terms of franchise agreement.

 1.6.
-Intermediation Agreement ("Contrato de Mediação") 1.6.1.
-Legal Framework
+Intermediation agreement ("contrato de mediação")

-Intermediation agreements in general are also unregulated in Portugal; there are, however, certain types of intermediation agreement that have their own specific regulation, such as intermediation in the purchase and sale of property, which is regulated by Decree-Law 77/99 of 16 March, as amended by Decree-Law 258/2001 of 25 September, or financial brokerage, which is regulated by Decree-Law 262/2001 of 28 September and Securities Market Supervisory Authority Regulation 12/2000 of 23 February.
+✓ Intermediation agreements in general are also unregulated in Portugal: there are, however, certain types of intermediation agreement that have their own specific regulation, such as intermediation in the purchase and sale of property, which is regulated by Decree-Law 77/99 of 16 March, as amended by Decree-Law 258/2001 of 25 September, or financial brokerage, which is regulated by Decree-Law 262/2001 of 28 September and Securities market Supervisory Authority Regulation 12/2000 of 23 February.

-- The parties to a mediation agreement undertake to find an interested party for a given deal and to introduce this third party to the other party in the agreement, in order to discuss the possibility of doing business. - Contrary to the commissioner and commercial agent, the mediator's relationship to the parties in the deal is one of interdependence.
+- ✓ The parties to a mediation agreement undertake to find an interest party for a given deal and to introduce this third party to the other party in the agreement, in order to discuss the possibility of doing business. - ✓ Contrary to the commissioner and commercial agent, the mediator's relationship to the parties in the deal is one of interdependence.